Morrisons killer detained for 11 years

 Witnesses during the trial described seeing the fight at the self-service checkout in front of screaming shoppers and children.

-CCTV from the store recorded that it lasted seconds, and Mr Rogers died from a heady injury the following day in hospital.
+CCTV from the store recorded that it lasted seconds, and Mr Rogers died from a head injury the following day in hospital.

 Monk's uncle John Monk, 44, of Wymondham, was cleared of murder and causing actual bodily harm.